ReSharper | Edit | Surround With Template

-- Go down to the corresponding menu item and press Enter.
+- Go down to the corresponding menu item using arrow keys and press Enter.

 - Press 8.

-We supply the desired exception type (IOException) at the first input field and press Tab or Enter to move on to the next parameter.
-At the second input position, we change the name of the exception variable suggested by ReSharper to ioExc, and press Tab or Enter again to quit the template editing mode.
+We supply the desired exception type (IOException) at the first parameter and press Tab or Enter to move on to the next parameter.
+At the input position of the second parameter, we change the name of the exception variable suggested by ReSharper to ioExc, and press Tab or Enter again to complete the hot spot session.
 The caret and selection are moved to the positions specified by the template designer.
 The code in the editor now looks as follows: